-And don't forget that purebred dogs aren't the only kind of dogs around!
+And don't forget that purebred dogs aren't the only kind of canine companions!
 There are lots and lots of mixed breed pups looking for loving homes and they're just as loving, loyal and intelligent.

 When it comes to health, a mixed breed puppy is also usually stronger and isn't burdened by the hereditary health problems that many purebreds carry.